-The Zoo’s existing brick barn adjacent to the parking lot will be completely renovated to become the New Entry Complex.
-It will serve as a gathering space for visitors as they embark on their Zoo adventure.
-A series of sculptural elements, including a large fountain within a giant globe and an interactive water “map” of the Great Lakes, will introduce the zoo’s organizing theme in a fun, engaging manner.
-Interpretive graphics will relate Buffalo’s water story (i.e. Niagara Falls and hydroelectric power, the Erie Canal and transportation) while touching on global water usage.
+The Zoo’s existing brick barn adjacent to the parking lot has been completely renovated to become the New Entry Complex.
+It serves as a gathering space for visitors as they embark on their Zoo adventure.
+A series of sculptural elements, including a large fountain within a large globe and an interactive water “map” of the Great Lakes, will introduce the zoo’s organizing theme in a fun, engaging manner.
 The new gift shop and cafe will be accessible to visitors entering and exiting the zoo, as well as recreational users of Delaware Park.
-The Entry Complex will offer a wide range of visitor amenities: ticketing, membership, zoo information, restrooms, pay phones, vending machines, lost and found and an automatic teller machine.
+The Entry Complex will offer a wide range of visitor amenities: ticketing, membership, zoo information, restrooms, vending machines, lost and found.

 Sea Lion Cove COMPLETED